IngoVals/IdentityServer4/docs/topics/resources.rst

 Defining custom identity resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can also define custom identity resources.
-Create a new `IdentityResource` class, give it a name and optionally a display name and description and define which user claims should be included in the identity token when this resource gets requested::
+Create a new `IdentityResource` instance, give it a name and optionally a display name and description and define which user claims should be included in the identity token when this resource gets requested::

     public static IEnumerable<IdentityResource> GetIdentityResources()